Real-Dev-Squad/website-backend/CONTRIBUTING.md

   - [nock](https://github.com/nock/nock/blob/main/README.md): HTTP requests mocking
 - The test suite uses [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite) for running firestore for tests([documentation](https://firebase.google.com/docs/emulator-suite/install_and_configure)).
 - Pre-requisites:
-  - Node.js version 8.0 or higher.
+  - Node.js 22.10.0 (installed automatically by pnpm, see README).
   - Java version 1.8 or higher.

 ## Using Firebase Emulator Locally

 - [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite) can be used locally as the DB for the project
 - Pre-requisites:
-  - Node.js version 8.0 or higher.
+  - Node.js 22.10.0 (installed automatically by pnpm, see README).
   - Java version 1.8 or higher.
 - Run: `npx firebase emulators:start`
 - The emulator will run and display the url you can access it on.